kaisenlinux/minikube/site/content/en/docs/contrib/errorcodes.en.md

 "GUEST_MISSING_CONNTRACK" (Exit code ExGuestUnsupported)
 minikube could not find conntrack on the host, which is required from Kubernetes 1.18 onwards

+"GUEST_MISSING_CRICTL" (Exit code ExGuestUnsupported)
+minikube could not find crictl on the host, which is required from Kubernetes 1.24 onwards

 "IF_HOST_IP" (Exit code ExLocalNetworkError)
 minikube failed to get the host IP to use from within the VM